Senakbulut/website-design/responsivesite/README.md

--It is an exemplary responsive website design.
+* It is an exemplary responsive website design.

--It is compatible with devices with different screen sizes.
+* It is compatible with devices with different screen sizes.

 # How To Work